 The more specific you can be, the more likely your website visitors will be to reach out.
 By asking the right questions, they’ll see that you’re already focused on their exact needs.
 On your end, asking specific questions can make it easier to vet clients and decide who’s a good fit for a new project.

 Mistake #5: Sending Delayed Responses

 People who’ve just submitted your contact form are in a decision-making mindset.
 They’re receptive to what you have to offer.
 The best time to respond is, you guessed it, right away.

 Tools like HoneyBook can help you respond instantly to each inquiry without lifting a finger.
-Using a HoneyBook Automation, you can set up workflows that align with your contact forms and help you save time vetting clients.
+Using HoneyBook’s client workflow automation software, you can set up workflows that align with your contact forms and help you save time vetting clients.

 As soon as someone submits a contact form, they’ll receive an automated email response from you with your brochure, pricing, or any other materials you think would help close the deal.
 Even though it’s automated, each response feels customized with relevant information that showcases your business.
 Just use HoneyBook’s Automations feature to set it up and you’ll never miss an inquiry response again.

 Fix Your Contact Form Mistakes to Capture More Leads

 See?
 It’s easy to fix your contact form mistakes and turn them into a lead-generating magnet.
 Just be sure to review the following checklist anytime you’re creating a new form:

 The last thing to keep an eye on is the content around your contact form.
 Whenever you place it on a page or send it to someone who’s interested, make sure they have enough information to want to move forward.
 You can always add a quick introduction to your contact form with more information about next steps and how long it will take for them to receive a response.